modin-project/modin/docs/usage_guide/optimization_notes/index.rst

   # Possible output: TypeError

-Execute dataframe operations using pandas NativeQueryCompiler
+Execute DataFrame operations using NativeQueryCompiler
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""

-By default, Modin distributes every dataframe across partitions and performs operations using the PandasQueryCompiler.
-However, for certain scenarios such as handling small or empty dataframes, distributing them may introduce unnecessary overhead.
-In such cases, it's more efficient to default to Pandas at the query compiler level.
-This can be achieved by setting the ``cfg.NativeDataframeMode`` :doc:`configuration variable: </flow/modin/config>` to "Pandas".
-When enabled, all operations in Modin default to Pandas, and the dataframes are not distributed, avoiding additional overhead.
-This configuration can be toggled on or off depending on whether dataframe distribution is required.
+By default, Modin distributes data across partitions and performs operations using the ``PandasQueryCompiler``.
+However, for certain scenarios such as handling small or empty DataFrames, distributing them may introduce unnecessary overhead.
+In such cases, it's more efficient to default to pandas at the query compiler layer.
+This can be achieved by setting the ``cfg.NativeDataframeMode`` :doc:`configuration variable: </flow/modin/config>` to ``Pandas``.
+When set to ``Pandas``, all operations in Modin default to pandas, and the DataFrames are not distributed, avoiding additional overhead.
+This configuration can be toggled on or off depending on whether DataFrame distribution is required.

-Dataframes created while the NativeDataframeMode is active will continue to use the NativeQueryCompiler even after the config is disabled.
-Modin supports interoperability between distributed Modin dataframes and those using the NativeQueryCompiler.
+DataFrames created while the ``NativeDataframeMode`` is active will continue to use the ``NativeQueryCompiler`` even after the config is disabled.
+Modin supports interoperability between distributed Modin DataFrames and those using the ``NativeQueryCompiler``.

 .. code-block:: python